FrancisBanville/ms_interpreting_probabilities/README.md

 Cataloging species interactions across space is a gargantuan task.
 At the core of this challenge lies the spatiotemporal variability of ecological networks [@Poisot2012DisSpe; @Poisot2015SpeWhy], which makes documenting the location and timing of interactions difficult.
-Indeed, it is not sufficient to know if two species have the biological capacity to interact to infer the realization of their interaction at a specific time and space [TK].
-Taking food webs as an example, a predator and its potential prey must first co-occur on the same territory in order for a trophic interaction to take place [@Blanchet2020CooNot].
+Indeed, it is not sufficient to know that two species have the biological capacity to interact to infer the realization of their interaction at a specific time and space [@Dunne2006Network].
+Taking food webs as an example, a predator species and its potential prey must first co-occur on the same territory in order for a trophic interaction to take place [@Blanchet2020CooNot].
 They must then encounter, which is conditional on their relative abundances in the ecosystem and the matching of their phenology [@Poisot2015SpeWhy].
 Finally, the interaction occurs only if the predators have